yangxiaoj/booknotes/项目文档/LRT/LRT.md

 ### Figure Description

-Enrichment dot plot of enriched GO gene sets in differentially expressed genes (DEGs) among PHT，LRT，PHN and PHT neutrophiles cells. x-axis: gene ratio, the ratio of the number of genes in the gene set to the total number of genes in the gene set.  dot size represents the number of genes in the gene set
+Enrichment dot plot of enriched GO gene sets in differentially expressed genes (DEGs) among PHN neutrophiles cells. x-axis: gene ratio, the ratio of the number of genes in the gene set to the total number of genes in the gene set.  dot size represents the number of genes in the gene set

 cell type: Neutrophiles (ALL)